-The 10 clusters found in the 3-week Abilene dataset are shown in Table 6, in decreasing order of size (results from clustering Géant anomalies can be found in [24]).
-For each cluster, we have given the number of anomalies placed into the cluster.
+The 10 clusters found in the 3-week Abilene dataset are shown in Table 7, in decreasing order of size.
+For each cluster, we given the number of anomalies placed into the cluster.
 We also show the label that was most commonly found among anomalies in the cluster (the plurality label), and the number of times that anomaly was found.
 Note that the cluster's plurality label is not necessarily an accurate label for the majority of points in the cluster, as can be seen from the column giving the number of times that the plurality label was found in the cluster.
 The next column shows how many of the anomalies in the cluster were unknown, i.e., not classifiable via our manual methods.
 Finally we summarize the location of each cluster in entropy space as follows: Each cluster has a mean and standard deviation along each entropy axis.
 For each axis, if the cluster's mean was less than 3 standard deviations from zero, we give the value 0.
 We give a + if the mean is positive and more than 3 standard deviations from zero, and a - if the mean is negative and more than 3 standard deviations from zero.